5ucur/subPixel/README.md

 - Height is the multiplier of pixel height, default is 3.
 - Scale is the overall render size multiplier, default is 1.
 - Including height is needed to use scale, currently.

+## To-Do

+- Negative padding (removing the 1 pixel strip if the length is 3x+1)
+- Add more characters
+- Display rendered image immediately?